Carlisle, Massachusetts: Activities

 Carlisle contains a library, a book store, a dentist's office, a school (Carlisle Public School), and many residential homes.
-There are two ice cream stores: one of the four branches of Kimball Farms, and Great Brook Farm State Park which is home to the first robotic milking system in Massachusetts and serves ice cream made from the farm's milk.
+There are two ice cream stores: one of the four branches of Kimball Farm, and Great Brook Farm State Park which is home to the first robotic milking system in Massachusetts and serves ice cream made from the farm's milk.
 Great Brook Farm is also the site of one of the premiere cross-country ski touring centers in New England.
 On the east end of town there is an auto body shop, the (closed in 2025) Ferns Country Stores, and the (closed in 2012) Blue Jay Recording Studio, where artists such as the Platters, Aerosmith, Aimee Mann, Amy Grant, Alice Cooper, Boston, John Williams and the Boston Pops, Buckwheat Zydeco, Billy Joel, Lauryn Hill, Rihanna, Roy Orbison, k. d. lang, Pat Metheny, Yo Yo Ma, Carly Simon, the Pussycat Dolls, Genesis and Lady Gaga have recorded.

 The town newspaper, the Carlisle Mosquito, has appeared as the weekly independent newspaper of the town since 1972.
 It is a non-profit publication distributed free to all town residents.
 The paper includes local news, announcements, and logs.

 The Gleason Public Library is one of the 36 libraries in the Merrimack Valley Library Consortium.
 Gleason Public Library also contains a seismograph.

 Cultural organizations include the Carlisle Chamber Orchestra, the Carlisle Community Chorus, and the Savoyard Light Opera Company.

 Carlisle Old Home Day has been held for over 100 years on the weekend prior to the Fourth of July as a free public event with family-friendly games and activities.